ntakouris/awesome-dronecraft/README.md

 ## Simulation and Control

 - This is the basis of rotorcraft that is going to get covered first.
 These few resources will make you understand what a drone needs to fly bad, good, with the help of extra autonomy engines or with the help of a pilot.
-- After this part, the corks and screws of each subsystem is going to be investigated thouroughly.
+- After this part, the corks and screws of each subsystem is going to be investigated thoroughly.

 - [ ] [Matlab Tech Talks - Understanding Control Systems](https://www.mathworks.com/videos/series/understanding-control-systems-123420.html)
 - [ ] [Matlab Tech Talks - Drone Simulation and Control](https://www.mathworks.com/videos/drone-simulation-and-control-part-1-setting-up-the-control-problem-1539323440930.html)